A visionary leader

 Research task

-William Cooper campaigned for Aboriginal political rights, but he didn’t live to see Aboriginal people enter parliament.
+William Cooper campaigned for Aboriginal political rights, but he didn’t live to see First Nations people enter parliament.
 Can you find out when the first Aboriginal or Torres Strait Islander person was elected to an Australian parliament?

 In January 1938 many Australians were getting ready to celebrate 150 years of white settlement in Australia.
 In response Cooper helped to organise a ‘Day of Mourning’ to be held on 26 January.
 The Day of Mourning drew attention to the violence and dispossession that Aboriginal people had faced since white colonisation began.